 The commission, published in 2020, found that a one-off tax payable on all individual wealth above £500,000 (after mortgages and other debts) and charged at 1 per cent a year for five years could raise £260bn.
 This threshold would mean 8.2 million people being taxed.

 For context, this would equate to around a tenth of the UK’s annual GDP of £3.1 trillion, with proponents arguing it would be a step to achieving a more even distribution of wealth and to eradicating poverty.
 To raise an equivalent amount of money would require a 9p increase in the basic rate of income tax, according to the BMJ.

 Alternatively, the commission suggested an annual tax could be introduced – although it advises the government to reform existing taxes on wealth instead.
 “An annual wealth tax would only be justified in addition to these reforms if the aim was specifically to reduce inequality by redistributing wealth,” the researchers said.

-Tax Justice UK is calling for the government to introduce tax reforms targeting the very wealthy.
-These measures include equalising capital gains tax with income tax, scrapping the non-dom regime and introducing a 1 per cent tax on people’s assets over £10million.
+Tax Justice UK has called for the government to introduce tax reforms targeting the very wealthy.
+These measures include equalising capital gains tax with income tax, scrapping the non-dom regime and introducing a 1 per cent tax on people’s assets over £10 million.
 The group argues the government could raise up to £37bn per year in taxes on wealth.